 Q14: Guarantees

-a

 Are there any guarantees or warranties for any of the following:

-Electric Work No Roofing No

-Central Heating No National House Buildin ng Council (NHBC) No

-Damp Course No Any other work or insta allations?
-No

-b

-Please give any details of the work or installations to which the guarantee(s) relate(s) N/A

-c

-Are there any outstand No

-Please give details: N/A

-Q15: Boundaries

-As far as you are aware Years?
-No

-please give any details N/A

-Q16: Notices that affect your property

-In the past three years have you ever received a notice:

-a(i)

-Advising that the owner No

-b(i)

-That affects your prope No

-c(i)

-That requires you to do No

-if you have answered yes to any a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.

-Declaration

-Declaration by the seller(s) / or other authorised body or person(s) I/We confirm that the information in this form is true and correct to the best of my/our knowledge and belief.

-Agreed ~ Signature(s) G H Chang
+Electric Work No Roofing No Central Heating No National House Building Council (NHBC) No Damp Course No Any other work or installations?
+No b Please give any details of the work or installations to which the guarantee(s) relate(s) N/A С Are there any outstanding cla No Please give details: N/A Q15: Boundaries As far as you are aware, has any boundary of your property been moved in the last 10 Years?
+Yes please give any details.
+A site within curtilage has been sold.
+Theresa has details.
+Q16: Notices that affect your property In the past three years have you ever received a notice: a(i) Advising that the owner of a neighbouring property has made a planning application?
+No b(i) That affects your property in some other way?
+No c(i) That requires you to do any maintenanc e, repairs or improvements to your property?
+No f you have answered yes to any a-c above, please give the notices to your solicitor or estate agent, ncluding any notices which arrive at any time before the date of entry of the purchaser of your property.
+Declaration Declaration by the seller(s) / or other authorised body or person(s) I/We confirm that the information in this form is true and